-If you’re considering enrolling in a Master of Social Work (MSW) program, you’ve likely been dreaming about what career you can pursue after.
-Maybe you have one in mind or maybe you’re looking for inspiration.
+If you are considering enrolling in a Master of Social Work (MSW) program, you have likely been dreaming about what career you can pursue afterward.
+Maybe you have one in mind or are looking for inspiration.

-You can do more than 600 jobs with an MSW.
-Keep reading to learn more about the different types of social work jobs you can get with an MSW and image yourself in different career paths that seem most compelling and meaningful to you.
+Keep reading to learn more about the different types of social work jobs you can get with an MSW and imagine yourself on different career paths that seem most compelling and meaningful to you.

 Earning an MSW opens many exciting career paths.
 Right now, the world needs passionate, dedicated people like you.
-If you’re thinking about pursuing a service-based career, there is no shortage of people who could benefit from your compassion and expertise.
+If you are thinking about pursuing a service-based career, there is no shortage of people who could benefit from your compassion and expertise.

 School districts employ school social workers to fill several responsibilities that fall under the broad banners of mental health and social work, including but not limited to: